DFO-Ocean-Navigator/Navigator-Installer/README.md

 ## (OPTIONAL) If you are using our Datastore please send your request to DFO.OceanNavigator-NavigateurOcean.MPO@dfo-mpo.gc.ca and attach a copy of the Public SSH key generated for the user hosting the Ocean Navigator software.

 * ${HOME}/bin/mount-remote.sh

+## (OPTIONAL) If you wish to visualize your local datasets.
+You will need to update the datasetconfig.json and oceannavigator.cfg configuration files.

+* cd ${HOME}/Ocean-Data-Map-Project/oceannavigator/configs
+* edit datasetconfig.json
+* edit oceannavigator.cfg

 ## Change back to the Ocean-Data-Map-Project directory and launch the web services.